-The University of North Carolina at Greensboro requires at least 122 semester hours to complete a bachelor's degree.
+The University of North Carolina at Greensboro requires a minimum of 122 semester hours to complete a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-UNC Greensboro does accept transfer credits.
+UNC Greensboro accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, UNC Greensboro has a summer session, so students can earn credits during the summer.

 UNC Greensboro offers an orientation program before the start of fall classes to prepare new students for college life.